visokio/omniscope-custom-views/bubblechart/README.md

 Custom view that shows aggregated data with coloured circles sized by a measure.

+## Use case

-This visualization is particularly effective to show the proportion between elements through their areas.
+This visualisation is particularly effective to show the proportion between elements through their areas.

-The dataset consists of rows with an id value and a numerical value to size by.
+## Settings

+ - Chart
+    - Split: Categorical field to split and colour the markers by.

+ - Marker
+    - Size (Optional): Numerical measure value to size the markers by.

 ![screenshot](thumbnail.png)